 The NFT market has blossomed during the last few years.
-Even though it’s been in a bear market for the last few months and trading volume has dropped significantly, there’s still a lot of value in trading NFTs
+Even though the trading volume has dropped a bit, there’s still a lot of value in trading NFTs

 What Are NFT Rug Pulls?

 NFT rug pulls are a type of scam where the team behind an NFT project disappears into thin air with all the money.

 A team releases a small collection of NFTs with a promise of bigger things like a blockchain game, merchandise, or exclusive perks.
 The NFT drop is usually hyped up and sometimes influencers are paid to create even more excitement.

 People are lured to buy these NFTs as an investment and promise of something bigger to come.

 Then suddenly, poof – the team is nowhere to be found, the project is abandoned, and all the money is gone.

 That’s what we call a rug pull.

 There are many variations of it.
 Sometimes, it doesn’t happen as quickly, and the project slowly dies down until there are no new updates.